Red-Killer/SpinClient/README.md

 # SpinClient
 SpinClient is a JavaScript SDK designed to facilitate easier integration with the [spin.ac](https://documentation.spin.ac/) API.
-This SDK provides a set of tools and types to interact seamlessly with the Spin API, making it easier to integrate spin.ac games into your website.

 ## Table of Contents
 - [SpinClient](#spinclient)